CSaP

 The project consists of a C language program that satisfies a set of specified requirements, using the library calls that are part of the course program.
 The use of other calls is generally not accepted.
 If in doubt, ask the teacher.

-The project code must correctly compile and execute in the required software environment (compiler version, kernel version, clib version).
+The project code must correctly compile and execute in the required software environment.

 The final grade will be based on the quality of the code, the completeness and clarity of the documentation, and the oral discussion of the project.